ShiraTheMogul/fanyahanwen-corpus/README.md

 The given scripts will output CSV, TSV, and JSON indexes for auditing.

+# Frequency list findings
+The corpus overall contains 2,32 billion tokens.
+Use `tokens_and_usage_thresholds.py` after producing a frequency list to replicate.
+- 1,817 characters (at 宏) make up 90% of the commonly-used characters in the corpus.
+- 2,863 characters make up 95% at 义, a simplified variant character; we include simplified variants to be realistic given the lexical diversity within Literary Chinese.
+- 4,543 characters make up 98% at 錐; this is the threshold necessary for comfortable extensive reading as is defined in i+1 comprehensible input theory.
+- 5,945 characters make up 99% at 么.

 # On categories
 Works are categorised by major nation.
 With respect to China, Wikisource's dynasty divisions are used.
 I went from earliest/leftmost categories on their [dynasty division template](https://zh.wikisource.org/wiki/Template:%E6%8C%89%E7%85%A7%E6%9C%9D%E4%BB%A3%E5%88%86%E7%B1%BB) after downloading Siku Quanshu with automatic de-duplication implemented.
 I did this for efficiency and ease of scraping.
 I will not pretend to be a historian here, and any disputes regarding any of these divisions (e.g. The two pieces of Tang dynasty literature that was within Empress Wu of Zhou's reign) would fall outside of the data scope to me.

+## How do we know it is Literary Chinese?
 When scraping the Yuan, Ming, and Qing dynasties, as well as the Republic of China (which has been merged with Taiwanese literature for logistics reasons), I used a Literary Chinese scorer:
 ```py
 # Modern-ish function words (single characters).